Gladstone Park’s Road Rebellions!

 The 1950s/1960s

-It was the new 17.8 mile superhighway Chicago proposed building through the city’s neighborhoods in the desire for a new southeast-northwest artery in the 1950s that that sparked the community’s second incident of road rebellion.
-They’d already been beaten back by the 1949-1961 construction of the Eisenhower Expressway (Rt.
+It was the new 17.8 mile superhighway Chicago proposed constructing through the city in the 1950s in the desire for a new southeast-northwest artery that that sparked the community’s second incident of road rebellion.
+Placement promised to eviscerate whole Northwest Side neighborhoods, cutting apart commercial corridors and sawing residential areas in two.
+Chicagoans were prepared to fight after having already been beaten back by the 1949-1961 construction of the Eisenhower Expressway (Rt.
 290), which had displaced some 13,000 people and 400 businesses as it ran straight west out of the Loop into the suburbs, according to WBEZ 91.5 Chicago.

 While many residents conceded the traffic-choked city needed more roadways to handle increasing numbers of cars, those who lived in areas of the city where the superhighway was to be constructed were not happy.
 Sure, it would be handy to have a new road (later named the John F. Kennedy Expressway or Rt.
 90) linking the Loop to O’Hare Airport.
 But Polish Downtown was to be cut in half like a knife, throwing residents out of their homes and disrupting their network of churches, businesses, and neighborhood groups.
 And the road was to continue cutting through the southern part of Jefferson Park to where it would veer west near W. Foster.
 While the planned route would spare Gladstone Park directly, its impact would not be benign.
 For it would isolate the small northern neighborhood from the Jefferson Park commercial hub centered on W. Lawrence to its south.